Skip to Content

 Indiana On My Way Pre-K

-Indiana’s On My Way Pre-K provides access to FREE pre-kindergarten education for Indiana’s 4-year-olds from low-income families who are either working, going to school, or attending job training.
+Indiana’s On My Way Pre-K provides access to FREE pre-kindergarten education for Indiana’s Pre-K to 4-year-old children from low-income families who are either working, going to school, or attending job training.

-Eligible families may choose any of the approved On My Way Pre-K program providers located across the state.
+Eligible families may choose any of the approved On My Way Pre-K program providers located across the state, which may include public or private schools, licensed child care centers, licensed family homes, or registered ministries.

 As slots are limited in each county, families will be chosen on a first come-first served basis in the order in which applications are received.